-(trained storytellers of oral histories in Chuuk - see p.
-1 of Learning and Knowledge), who studied traditional myths and folk knowledge.
+(trained storytellers of oral histories in Chuuk - see Learning and Knowledge), who studied traditional myths and folk knowledge.

-The Saudeleur Dynasty: Myths tracing the origins of the Saudeleur dynasty begin with the arrival of two sorcerers, brothers named Olisihoa and Olosohoa.
+The Saudeleur Dynasty:

+Myths tracing the origins of the Saudeleur dynasty begin with the arrival of two sorcerers, brothers named Olisihpa and Olosohpa, from a foreign land called increasingly powerful and repressed successive generations.
+Their repeated transgressions and desire for power offended not only local subjects, but also important deities.